davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 * Ben deposits 100 UNI into Aave
 * a year passes and aUNI yields 50% interest (it was a _very_ good year)
-* I deposit 100 UNI
+* Matt deposits 100 UNI
-* Ben and I are the only UNI depositors
+* Ben and Matt are the only UNI depositors
 * a UNI governance proposal is issued
-* both Ben and I express our votes on the proposal to the aUNI contract
+* both Ben and Matt express their votes on the proposal to the aUNI contract
 * Ben expresses a "For" preference
-* I express an "Against" preference
+* Matt expresses an "Against" preference

 When aUNI casts its vote to the UNI governance system, what should the vote ratios be?

-If you were only looking at our deposits you might think we should have equal voting weight -- since we both deposited 100 UNI.
+If you were only looking at our deposits you might think Ben and Matt should have equal voting weight -- since they both deposited 100 UNI.
 But that's wrong.
-Ben should have _more_ voting weight than me because of all of the interest he earned over the last year.
+Ben should have _more_ voting weight than Matt because of all of the interest he earned over the last year.

 Ben's balance at the time of proposal was 150 aUNI.
 This would have entitled him to have withdrawn (and voted with) 150 UNI at that time.
-I, by contrast, could have only withdrawn and voted with the 100 UNI I had just deposited.
+Matt, by contrast, could have only withdrawn and voted with the 100 UNI he had just deposited.

 So, it seems what we need to look at are _rebased balances_, not deposits.
-The rebased balances would have led us to the correct conclusion: Ben's voting preference should have 50% more voting weight than mine.
+The rebased balances would have led us to the correct conclusion: Ben's voting preference should have 50% more voting weight than Matt's.
-If the aUNI contract holds 250 UNI and Ben is entitled to 150 of that, Ben should be able to determine 60% (150/250) of the votes aUNI casts, and I the remaining 40% (100/250).
+If the aUNI contract holds 250 UNI and Ben is entitled to 150 of that, Ben should be able to determine 60% (150/250) of the votes aUNI casts, and Matt the remaining 40% (100/250).

 Thus it seems the dream scenario requires us to be able to